paulotruta/alexa-skill-llm-intent/README.md

 This will import your skill as a Alexa Hosted Skill target, which you can then use to update the skill to use this template.

+>*⚠️ Be aware that if your imported Alexa-Hosted skill contains any custom code or configurations, they will be fully overriten once you run the `make update` command after importing your skill as a target.*

 #### List existing Alexa Hosted Skill targets

 You can list all the existing Alexa Hosted Skill targets being managed by this project by running: